nmarzagaodev/coding-problems/README.md

 ## Problems/Tasks Tackled

 This repository covers a wide range of coding problems and tasks, organized into directories based on the problem domain or the data structure/algorithm being implemented.
-Some of the problems/tasks tackled include:
+Some of the problems/tasks tackled include (I plan on adding more):

 - **Bubble Sort**: Implementation of the classic sorting algorithm.
 - **Doubly Linked List**: Implementation of a doubly linked list.